singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 The question, now, is what is the appropriate block size?
 Let's define some variables as follows:

 - Let rangeSize be the size of the ranges that each block in the first pass represents.
-- Let arrayS1ze represent the number of blocks in the first pass.
-Note that arraySize = 2³¹/rangesize since there are 2³¹ non-negative integers.
+- Let arraySize represent the number of blocks in the first pass.
+Note that arraySize = 2³¹/rangeSize since there are 2³¹ non-negative integers.

 We need to select a value for rangeSize such that the memory from the first pass (the array) and the second pass (the bit vector) fit.